 What is an Integrative Doctor?

 Integrative doctors are all medical school trained General Practitioners.
 We have chosen to extend our study in order to integrate all the body systems and be more agile in uncovering the reasons for symptoms.
-In medical school we learn about the cardiovascular system, for example, quite separately from the gastrointestinal system or neurological system and in general practice problems are solved using this rather constricted approach.
-An integrative doctor has a different ( we would say better!) approach where, for example a problem in the gut or diet might be effecting the skin or causing respiratory symptoms.
+In medical school we learn about the cardiovascular system, for example, quite separately from the gastrointestinal system or neurological system and in general practice problems are solved using this approach.
+This is magnified in the specialist arena.
+An integrative doctor has a different approach where, for example a problem in the gut or diet might be effecting the skin or causing respiratory symptoms.
 Complex problems such as chronic fatigue can only be managed in this holistic way.

 Integrative doctors focus on nutrition and optimising trace elements because nutrition is the foundation of our health.
 General practitioners may look at a ‘reference range’ of magnesium,for example, and suggest that as long as the patient is ‘in the range’, there is no issue.
 Integrative doctors look at the OPTIMAL level for individuals.